 Cynthia Wong, VP for Global Sustainable Finance at Morgan Stanley, will become the new head of LISC’s Bay Area office.
-In a message announcing her hire, LISC CEO Maurice Jones noted that Wong, who helped orchestrate LISC’s first bond offering earlier this year, is “a leading national voice on economic opportunity and community growth” and will bring a great depth of experience to the position.
+In a message announcing her hire, LISC CEO Maurice A. Jones noted that Wong, who helped orchestrate LISC’s first bond offering earlier this year, is “a leading national voice on economic opportunity and community growth” and will bring a great depth of experience to the position.

 I’m pleased to share good news from the West Coast!
 Cynthia Wong, a long-time LISC partner and a leading national voice on economic opportunity and community growth, will be joining LISC on December 1 as the new executive director of Bay Area LISC.